 - Leave MIDI Map Mode.

-Now, as the dummy clips are triggered on the Host computer, the according Scenes of the Device computer will be triggered, too.
+Now, as the dummy clips are triggered on the Host computer, the corresponding Scenes of the Device computer will be triggered too.